sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 ![dash-words-cloud](./images/dash-words-cloud.png)

-DASH is an open source project whose goal is to deliver a **behavioral model** and related **test cases**.
-Technology providers must conform to the model and test cases when designing and building network devices.
-These devices are meant to provide **high-speed network connectivity** to critical cloud enterprise applications.
+DASH is an open source project with the goal of delivering a **behavioral model** and related **test cases** to confirm conformance and performance requirements.
+Technology providers will conform to the model and test cases when designing and building programmable hardware technology.
+These devices are meant to **deliver enterprise network performance to critical cloud applications**.

+DASH extends SONiC APIs and a related comprehensive set of object models to describe networking services for the cloud.
+The project enlists cloud and enterprise technology providers to collaborate and further extend DASH to meet their specific needs.

 DASH extends SONiC APIs and a related comprehensive set of object models that describe networking services for the cloud.
 The project enlists cloud and